Our Superior Selection of Hotels and Guesthouses

 Encircled by pine forests in the hidden valley of Phobjikha, the Dewachen Hotel features 16 spacious and charming double rooms built in the traditional Bhutanese architectural style each with a modern bathroom with shower and heavenly bedding comforts.
 Each of the rooms has a wood-burning stove (bukhari) for heating.
 Both the rooms and the restaurant serving delicious cuisine look out across the beautiful Phobjikha valley.
 From the hotel is just few minutes walking distance from the marshes where the endangered Black Necked Cranes reside during the winter months.

 Yangkhil Resort offers 21 spacious rooms of modern design combined with traditional Bhutanese architecture and wooden flooring.
-All rooms are fully insulated and the bathroom has a bath tub with a shower.
-It offers lush green and colorful gardens with a traditional bridge, water wheel, a fish pond, and breathtaking panoramic view of Trongsa Dzong, Taa Dzong, Mangde Chhu (river) and a view of mountains soaring over 10,000 feet.
+All rooms are warm and comfortable, fully insulated and the bathroom has a bath tub with a shower.
+It offers multi-cuisine restaurant, lush green and colorful gardens with a traditional bridge, water wheel, a fish pond, and breathtaking panoramic view of Trongsa Dzong, Taa Dzong, Mangde Chhu (river) and a view of mountains soaring over 10,000 feet.

 Puenzhi Guest House